drand/tlock/README.md

-## tlock: Timelock Encryption made practical
+## tlock: Timelock Encryption/Decryption Made Practical

 tlock gives you time based encryption and decryption capabilities using a Drand network.
-It is also a Go library.
+It's also a Go library.

 Our timelock encryption system relies on an unchained drand network.
 Currently, the only publicly available one is the League of Entropy Testnet.